ericclack/racket-candy-crush/doc/part1.rst

       (to-draw draw-world))

-If you run this now, you won't see anything different, that's because we are not drawing the world in our `draw-world` function.
-So let's add the code to do this.
+If you run this now, you won't see anything different, that's because we are not drawing the candy or the cursor in our `draw-world` function.
+So let's add the code to draw the candy.

 First add a new function above `draw-world`: